Automotive thermoelectric generator: Benefits

 The primary goal of ATEGs is to reduce fuel consumption and therefore reduce operating costs of a vehicle or help the vehicle comply with fuel efficiency standards.
-Forty percent of an IC engine's energy is lost through exhaust gas heat.
+Forty percent of an ICE's energy is lost through exhaust gas heat.
 Implementing ATEGs in diesel engines seems to be more challenging compared to gasoline engines due to lower exhaust temperature and higher mass-flow rates.
 This is the reason most ATEG development has been focused on gasoline engines.
 However, there exist several ATEG designs for light-duty and heavy-duty diesel engines.

 By converting the lost heat into electricity, ATEGs decrease fuel consumption by reducing the electric generator load on the engine.
 ATEGs allow the automobile to generate electricity from the engine's thermal energy rather than using mechanical energy to power an electric generator.
 Since the electricity is generated from waste heat that would otherwise be released into the environment, the engine burns less fuel to power the vehicle's electrical components, such as the headlights.
 Therefore, the automobile releases fewer emissions.

 Decreased fuel consumption also results in increased fuel economy.
 Replacing the conventional electric generator with ATEGs could ultimately increase the fuel economy by up to 4%.

 The ATEG's ability to generate electricity without moving parts is an advantage over mechanical electric generators alternatives.
 In addition, it has been stated that for low power engine conditions, ATEGs may be able to harvest more net energy than electric turbogenerators.